Dynamical phase transitions of information flow in random quantum circuits

-When $\mathcal{S}$ is contained in $\mathcal{M}$, as shown in Fig. \ref{fig:Time-evolution-of-Coherent}(a), $c=s$ before the $\tau_{\mathrm{e}}$ point.
-The position $\tau_{\mathrm{e}}(l)=l/v_{0}$ is consistent with that in the classical information model.
-The speed of decay accelerates also at the $\tau_{\mathrm{a}}$ point.
-At time $\tau_{\mathrm{s}}$, $c$ turns from positive to negative, indicating that the amount of remaining quantum information turns to none.
-This is in agreement with the physical meaning of the scrambled point in classical information dynamics.
-At the last DPT point, $c$ converges to its infinite-time limit $-s$.
+As shown in Fig. \ref{fig:Universality-DPTs}(a), when $\mathcal{S}$ is inside (outside) of $\mathcal{M}$, $c$ is initialized at its upper (lower) bound, indicating that all of the information are contained in $\mathcal{M}$ (lost into $\mathcal{E}$).
+The escape point's position $\tau_{\mathrm{e}}(l)=l/v_{\mathrm{I}}$ is the same as that in the classical information model, verifying its physical meaning.
+For $\mathcal{S}$ inside $\mathcal{M}$, $c$ turns from positive to negative at $\tau_{\mathrm{s}}$, indicating that the amount of remaining quantum information turns to none.
+This is in agreement with the DPT point $\tau_{\mathrm{s}}$ in classical information dynamics. $c$ converges to its infinite-time limit $-s$ through the last DPT.
 Consistent with the classical model for $m>\frac{1}{2}$, we denote it as the $\tau_{\mathrm{r}}$ point.
-This can also be understood from the perspective of the environment, in which the coherent information $C^{\mathcal{E}}=-C^{\mathcal{M}}$ is fully recovered from its initially negative value.